 1 cup radish or broccoli sprouts

-to garnish: black sesame seeds, hemp seeds, crispy shallots (you can purchase these at Asian markets, or make your own using the instructions below)
+to garnish: black sesame seeds, hemp seeds, crispy shallots (you can purchase these at Asian markets, or make your own using our how-to recipe here.)

 Make the salad dressing by adding the ginger, wasabi, vinegar and soy sauce to a blender and whizz.
 Add the oils in a slow, steady stream with the motor running on low.
 Taste and adjust the seasoning.
 The squeeze of citrus should really take it over the top!